Are you looking for a great 10-minute HIIT workout to burn fat and get lean?

 What is HIIT?

 HIIT stands for high-intensity interval training.
 As its name suggests, HIIT is about doing short bursts of intense exercise interspersed with recovery periods.
-For example, doing a 30-second interval run at 70 to 80 percent of your maximum, then walking for a minute, and repeating.
+For example, doing a 30-second interval run at 70 to 80 percent of your maximum heart rate, then walking for a minute, and repeating.

 10-Minute HIIT Workout